kontainapp/km-releases/README.md

 Public repo to host binary releases of Kontain monitor and unikernel pre-built payloads

 Not ready for consumption, work in progress.
-Documentation is included in the package in ./docs directory
+Documentation is included in GettingStarted.md

 For now , to install